RISD-Code-Lab/spring2020/session-07/README.md

     circle(250, 250, 200);
 }
 ```

+### Shapes
 - You can create [simple shapes](https://p5js.org/examples/hello-p5-simple-shapes.html) such as circle, square, triangle, and a flower.
 - For custom shapes, you will need to define a series of points by using `vertex()`, that are connected via lines to form the outline of a shape.

-- The function call ends with the semicolon `;`.
-You need to put a semicolon at the end of every function call.
+### Color
-- You can also control not just the shapes that you draw, but also two main aspects of those shapes’ appearance: color and outline.
+You can also control not just the shapes that you draw, but also two main aspects of those shapes’ appearance: color and outline.
 You can check the color numbering system in depth here: [Processing: Color Tutorial](https://www.processing.org/tutorials/color/)

+### Coordinates
+P5.js takes pixel as a basic unit.
+The pixel in the top left corner of the browser is designated as the pixel at coortinate `0,0`.
+From there, x and y coorinate increases as you move further right and down.

+For more information 👉 [Processing: Coordinate System and Shapes](https://processing.org/tutorials/drawing/)

+### Function Calls
-- Like this, p5.js comes with built-in **functions** that perform various tasks.
+Like this, p5.js comes with built-in **functions** that perform various tasks.
 Functions comes with a pair of parentheses; inside these parentheses are a list of values, seperated by commma.
+The function call ends with the semicolon `;`.
+You need to put a semicolon at the end of every function call.

 These values defines the function’s parameters, and each function use its parameters in a slightly different way.
 Learning how to program in p5.js is mostly about learning what each functions does, and what its parameters mean.
 You can check more functions here 👉[p5.js](https://p5js.org/reference/)

-## Coordinates
-P5.js takes pixel as a basic unit.
-The pixel in the top left corner of the browser is designated as the pixel at coortinate `0,0`.
-From there, x and y coorinate increases as you move further right and down.

-For more information 👉 [Processing: Coordinate System and Shapes](https://processing.org/tutorials/drawing/)

 ## Variables